ayberksavas/PromptAnalyze_DS210/README.md

 Furthermore, I plan to categorize my prompts into various topics, such as coding, personal development, entertainment, and academic inquiries.
 By analyzing these categories, I aim to identify patterns and trends in my interests and priorities over time.
 For instance, I want to see which topics I focus on most and how that focus shifts across different periods.
 This categorization will also help me better understand the relationship between my activities and significant life events.

+#### Data Visualization Plans

-To complement my findings, I will create data visualizations to present these patterns and insights effectively.
-Graphs, charts, and other visual tools will help highlight trends in my interactions with AI over time, such as spikes in activity, shifts in focus across topics, and changes in language usage.
-These visualizations will make the data more engaging and accessible, helping to uncover insights at a glance.
+I plan to use various visualizations to effectively communicate the insights derived from my analysis and make the data more engaging and accessible. **Pie charts** will illustrate the distribution of my prompts across different categories, such as coding, entertainment, personal development, and academic inquiries, providing a clear overview of where my focus lies. **Heatmaps** will visualize how my daily usage hours are distributed, revealing patterns in my interaction times and highlighting peak activity periods.
+To track changes in my AI usage over time, I will use **line charts** to represent trends and fluctuations, offering a temporal perspective on my engagement with AI.
+Additionally, **word clouds** will display some of the most frequently used words in my prompts, capturing common themes and key areas of interest in a visually engaging manner.
+These visual tools will help highlight trends in my interactions with AI over time, such as spikes in activity, shifts in focus across topics, and changes in language usage, uncovering insights at a glance.

 These are the main aspects I’d like to work on, but I anticipate that new ideas might emerge during the analysis, leading me to add or remove topics as needed.